android-async-http/android-async-http/index.md

 ------------------------------------------------------
-This library also includes a `PersistentCookieStore` which is an implementation of the Apache HttpClient `CookieStore` interface that automatically saves cookies to the user's `SharedPreferences`.
+This library also includes a `PersistentCookieStore` which is an implementation of the Apache HttpClient `CookieStore` interface that automatically saves cookies to `SharedPreferences` storage on the Android device.

 This is extremely useful if you want to use cookies to manage authentication sessions, since the user will remain logged in even after closing and